PraveenKishore/GAExpGen/README.md

 # GAExpGen: Genetic Algorithm based Math Expression Generator
-Implementation of Genetic Algorithm to produce Math Expressions that results in a given number
+Implementation of Genetic Algorithm to generate Math Expressions that results in a given number

 **Programming Language:** Java